imperialwool/Amino.fix.fix/README.md

 If you want to use sync version of library, you should `import aminofixfix`.

-If you want to use Async version of library, you should `import aminofixfix.async`.
+If you want to use Async version of library, you should `import aminofixfix.asyncfixfix`.

 ## API Reference